TrellixVulnTeam/swahilipython_SCMU/Doc/library/sys.rst

    Return the number of memory blocks currently allocated by the interpreter, regardless of their size.
 This function is mainly useful for tracking and debugging memory leaks.
-Because of the interpreter's internal caches, the result can vary from call to call; you may have to call :func:`_clear_type_cache()` and :func:`gc.collect()` to get more predictable results.
+Because of the interpreter's internal caches, the result can vary kutoka call to call; you may have to call :func:`_clear_type_cache()` and :func:`gc.collect()` to get more predictable results.